 Parkinson's Disease: Preventing Falls & Maintaining Balance

-Falls are a frequent complication of Parkinson’s disease.
-While there are many things you can do to reduce your risk of falling, the two most important things are 1) to work with your doctor to ensure that your treatments — whether medicines or deep brain stimulation — are optimal, and 2) to consult with a physical therapist who can assess your walking and balance.
-The physical therapist is the expert when it comes to recommending assistive devices or exercise to improve safety.
+Falls are a frequent complication of Parkinson's disease (PD).
+While there are many things you can do to reduce your risk of falling, the two most important things are: 1) to work with your doctor to ensure that your treatments — whether medicines or deep brain stimulation — are optimal; and 2) to consult with a physical therapist who can assess your walking and balance.
+The physical therapist is the expert when it comes to recommending assistive devices or exercise to improve safety and preventing falls.

 How to prevent falls from common hazards

 - Floors: Remove all loose wires, cords, and throw rugs.
 Minimize clutter.
 Make sure rugs are anchored and smooth.
 Keep furniture in its usual place.

 - Bathroom: Install grab bars and non-skid tape in the tub or shower.
 Use non-skid bath mats on the floor or install wall-to-wall carpeting.